-For some, meditation conjures up religious associations.
-Although the practice originates in ancient Buddhist, Hindu and Chinese traditions, when it comes to current psychology, meditation is less about spirituality and more about mind management.
+Although the practice originates in ancient Buddhist, Hindu, and Chinese traditions, when it comes to current psychology, meditation is less about spirituality and more about mindfulness.

 Through meditation we develop the ability to quiet the mind, focus the attention, and learn how to be ‘mindful’.
 That is, to be more observant of our reactions and responses.
 This helps us to take charge of our lives and respond more thoughtfully.

-While meditation is an integral part of many faiths and derives from philosophies and practices associated with certain faiths (Hinduism and Buddhism, in particular), those faiths are not an integral part of meditation and the practice of what most people know as meditation isn’t indelibly tied to religion.
+While meditation is an integral part of many faiths and derives from philosophies and practices associated with Hinduism and Buddhism, in particular, those faiths are not an integral part of meditation and the meditation practice most people know isn’t indelibly tied to religion.

 There are many meditation techniques but the key ‘tool’ is concentration of the mind on one particular thing – whether it be the breath or an image, a sound or a word, or a series of words known as ‘mantra’.
 It can include faith or prayer, but it doesn’t have to.
 Having some faith that the practice of meditation is actually doing you some good is definitely helpful!